Ollie1001/Ollie1001/README.md

 - 📫 How to reach me I have an epic discord server! (https://cupbot.lol/support)

 ### Jobs
-- 👻 I'm a Manager at Botghost.com
+- Trial Moderator - Paradyme Games
-- 😀 Trial Bot Reviewer at Top.gg
+- Bot Reviewer - Top.gg
+- Used to be Executive Manager @ BotGhost

 ### Projects
 - 🔗 https://sturl.co/ - URL Shortener